koonerts/algo/docs/algo-templates.md

         IF prevTail is not null THEN
           Set prevTail.next = subPrev  // Connect previous tail to new head ELSE
-          Set head = subPrev           // Update head if this is first group
+          Set head = subPrev           // Update head IF this is first group

         Set prevTail = subHead         // New tail is the original head Set current = nextGroupHead    // Move to next group